bytecodealliance/wamr.dev/content/en/blog/the_wasm-host_data_transfer_challenges/index.md

 Here are some examples of possible errors.

-* Wasm apps may pass a wrong handle value
+* Wasm apps may pass a wrong handle value which can cause safety risks
 * Common memory issues, such as segment fault

 #### 3. function callback